03:57pm (GMT -3)

 25/136 in 136 countries

 Trade balance rank

 In Brazil, corruption persists and helps to generate poverty that leads to a vicious circle.

 Politicians in Brazil can stay as a deputy or senator per life if re-elected every 4 years.

 The number of cities with city council: 5570 (vicious party)Deputies blackmail city councils for votes.
 Some cities are using 90% of the revenues to pay salaries and got no money for investments in infrastructure, health and education.

 The minimum salary in Brazil is approximately US $200.00 (2020)

 High federal salaries and pensions for life made the government pension system to collapse.
 Some government people can accumulate 3 pensions

-Slavery was banned in 1888 but there are still slavery in remote areas
+Slavery was banned in 1888 but there is still slavery in remote areas

-Corruption perceptions index global wide 2018: position of the country 79
+Corruption perceptions index global wide 2018: the position of the country 79